oxequa/realize/README.md

 #### Features

-- Build, Install and Run
+- Build, Install and Run in the same time
 - Live reload on file changes (re-build, re-install and re-run)
 - Watch custom paths
 - Watch specific file extensions